Jordan 1 vs Air Force 1

 Credit: Nike

-Around the same time, Chicago Bulls picked the then-rookie Michael Jordan as their third overall pick in the 1984 NBA draft.
+Around the same time, the Chicago Bulls picked the then-rookie Michael Jordan as their third overall pick in the 1984 NBA draft.

 However, Nike used this to its advantage and made it the primary focus of its television commercial.
 The result, alongside the performances of MJ on the court, grew the Jordan 1's popularity to new heights.

 As touched on earlier, both sneakers continue to be made to this day due to their immense popularity.
-Neither show signs of slowing down either, which is a testament to Nike's ability to adapt and revitalise each model year after year to keep them in the mix with some of the best sneakers of all time.
+Neither show signs of slowing down either, which is a testament to Nike's ability to adapt and revitalize each model year after year to keep them in the mix with some of the best sneakers of all time.

 Design